orzuk/COMPASS/README.md

 The repository includes source code, executables and example datasets.

 2. Installation:
-Download the file SHRIMP.tgz from https://github.com/orzuk/STRIP
+Download the file STRIP.tgz from https://github.com/orzuk/STRIP
-Extract the SHRIMP.tgz file to a directory of your choice, add to matlab path and run.
+Extract the STRIP.tgz file to a directory of your choice, add to Matlab path and run.
 Alternatively, you can clone the repository directly from github, by running the following:
 T.B.D.